 1.0.
 ACTIVITY SUMMARY

-The ACIP 2022 Initiation Workshop is among the activities that the organisation takes so much pride in.
-Since its formulation in 2004, the organisation has maintained the provision of service like male circumcision to young adolescent boys, and alternative rites of passage to young adolescent girls as they transition into adulthood.
-Other than that, the organisation also incorporates the aspect of life skills training and mentorship as it realizes that various skills and knowledge are useful in moulding a responsible adult.
+The ACIP 2022 Initiation Workshop is among the activities that the organization takes so much pride in.
+Since its formulation in 2004, the organization has maintained the provision of service like male circumcision to young adolescent boys, and alternative rites of passage to young adolescent girls as they transition into adulthood.
+Other than that, the organization also incorporates the aspect of life skills training and mentorship as it realizes that various skills and knowledge are useful in molding a responsible adult.
 This activity takes a human-based approach as it is done in two parts and designed to respond to the needs of its participants.
 The first part, which is mainly in the first nine days, involves a briefing made to the parents and boys that may be getting prepared for the transition process.
 After that they go through circumcision and receive medical care as they heal in hospital.
 The second part is now on the training in which both boys and girls are welcome to freely interact and participate in.
 More details on this will be explained in the activity description.

 For this year’s workshop dubbed “Vukisha Kijana” program, the organisation partnered with various organisations and individuals as shown in the list below: